junerockwell/REST_NodeJS_API_Samples/README.md

 The API was hosted on an EC2 Tier and connected to a MongoDB instance on mLab.com

 ## 4. REST API with MongoDB Atlas
 This version replaces the `mLab` version because `mLab` is now obsolete.
 I transferred to MongoDB Atlas as my new playground for MongoDB DBaaS.
-The updates for this project will reflect the the other versions with MySQL and MSSQL.
+The updates for this project will reflect the the other versions with MySQL and MSSQL in due time.

 ## The REST API app
 All 3 of the REST API apps are made in RestifyJS for the NodeJS Envinroment.